Brian-ONeil/project2_zillow/README.md

 ## Project Goals

-* Construct an ML Regression model that predicts propery tax assessed values ('taxvaluedollarcnt') of Single Family Properties using attributes of the properties.
+* Build a regression model for 'taxvalue' specifically for single family homes using different features available in the Zillow data set.

-* Deliver a report that the data science team can read through and replicate, understand what steps were taken, why and what the outcome was.
+* Report conclusions for a predictive model that can be used in the future based on the outcome of the best model.

-* Make recommendations on what works or doesn't work in predicting these homes' values.
+* Take lessons learned from the regression model and provide any recommendations the data science team can use in the future to build an even better model.

 * Other key drivers:
     * Does lotsize_sf correlate with taxvalue?